Marlene Cummins: Music

-Cummins is considered Australia's foremost indigenous blues performer, and is influenced by Big Mama Thornton, Etta James and Ray Charles.
+Cummins is considered Australia's foremost Indigenous blues performer, and is influenced by Big Mama Thornton, Etta James, and Ray Charles.
 She honed her skills at the Berklee College of Music.
 Her band includes Murray Cook and Rex Goh.

 She showcases her vast knowledge of blues and roots music on Koori Radio, where she hosts Marloo's Blues, providing music and discussions from an indigenous perspective.
 This show won her the Broadcaster of the Year award at the 2009 Deadly Awards.

 Marlene co-wrote her first release "Whichway Up" with writer & performer Isaiah B Brunt, the EP was recorded and produced by Tony Buchen and released in 2008.
 "Whichway Up" made the top 10 Australian Blues Radio Charts and was picked up by Qantas where it aired on high rotation.

 Cummins wrote a song about Pemulwuy as a way of giving back to the Redfern community who see him as a hero.
 After dancing for Prince William, she gave him a copy of the song and explained the significance of the story to him, along with a petition to bring Pemulwuy's head back to his people.

+In 2012, Marlene performed three of her original works, including Insufficient Funds, Pension Day Blues, and Pemulwuy.
+Pemulwuy, she explains, is a spiritual sacred song.
+She has a sense of black humour and sorrow in her lyrics.
+The three songs were performed by Marlene at Sydney Conservatorium of Music on 30 June 2012 at "Our Music, Performing Place, Listening to Sydney" playing day with other aboriginal artists.
+Pemulwuy was an infamous and heroic aboriginal warrior in the first days of the Sydney colony near Parramatta.

 She provided music for a Griffin Theatre Company production Shark Island Stories based on the work of Sally Morgan.

 Her first full-length album, Koori Woman Blues, is a mixture of original and traditional blues songs and includes guests Gil Askey, Fiona Boyes, Mark Atkins and Shannon Barnett.
 She is working on a musical stage show using her songs called Boomerang Alley.

+In 2022, she was interviewed by Andrew Ford on ABC Radio National's Music Show about her Marloo's Blues band playing in Sydney International Women's Jazz Festival, at which she was the headline act.